- A large army of Boii, Insubres and Gaesatae invades Roman territory and pillages its way to Clusium;

 - The consul Papus then invades the territories of the Boii;

-- After returning to Rome, he decorates the buildings on the Capitol Hill with captured Celtic standards and torques.
+- After returning to Rome, he decorates the buildings on the Capitoline Hill with captured Celtic standards and torques.

 One of the reasons the Romans were eager to make a treaty with Hasdrubal in Spain was that they feared new attacks by the Celts of Northern Italy.
 These fears were well founded.
 In 225 BCE, an enormous Celtic army invaded Roman territory.
 The invasion had been planned by the Boii and Insubres, who had joined forces with semi-professional bands of warriors known as the Gaesatae.
 Polybius implies that the name means “mercenaries”, but it more likely derives from a Celtic word for “spear” or “javelin” (cf. Latin gaesum).
 The Gaesatae were fierce warriors who fought almost naked.
 Their immense courage was their strength, their lack of armour their weakness.